albar965/littlenavmap-manual/src/en/AIRSPACELOAD.rst

 '''''''''''''''''''''''''''

-*Little Navmap* can read OpenAir airspaces (`OpenAir airspace format <http://www.winpilot.com/UsersGuide/UserAirspace.asp>`__) from X-Plane or an user defined directory.
+*Little Navmap* can read OpenAir airspaces (`OpenAir airspace format <http://www.winpilot.com/UsersGuide/UserAirspace.asp>`__) from X-Plane or a user defined directory.

 Note that the publicly available airspace files can contain errors which may prevent the loading of an airspace file.
 These hard errors are